RyanCMcDonald/mtb_trail_recommender/README.md

     * Again, this data was separated into several CSV files (some scaled, some combined, etc.) in order to be used for the trail dashboard as well as the content-based recommenders.

-3. All data was tranferred into a sparse matriz base don pairwise distances to other trails/users.
-This could be used to find cosine similarities for all cobincations of trails or users and entered into the recommenders.
+3. All data was transfered into a sparse matriz based on pairwise distances to other trails/users.
+This could be used to find cosine similarities for all combinations of trails or users and entered into the recommenders.

 For some exploratory EDA, KMeans Clustering with unsupervised learning was utilized to group/cluster trails together.
 The results of the clustering, in comparison to actual geographic data was very correlated.